 UCSD, La Jolla, CA 92093

 Adjacent to the Geisel Library, UC San Diego’s student center is almost as much of an eye-catcher.
-First opened in 1989, the Price Center has undergone expansion’s that have added immensely to the building’s architectural appeal.
-Filled with eateries, shops, lounge space, and even a movie theater, the Price Center is capable of hosting 30,000 visitors per day.
+First opened in 1989, the Price Center has undergone expansions that have added immensely to the building’s architectural appeal.
+Filled with eateries, shops, lounge space, and even a movie theater, the Price Center offers something for just about everyone, not just students.

 416 13th St, San Diego, CA 92101